SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 # Reference And Null-Safe Operator

-Variables can be used from one part of a template in another part of the template.
+Use variables from one part of a template to another part of the template.

 A template variable can refer to the following: